bryanmcnett/aabo/README.md

 And for each test, if the query’s maxA < the object’s minA (or B or C), they do not intersect.
 This is true of the two above triangles: they do not intersect.

 There is no need to store a {maxA, maxB, maxC} in addition to a {minA, minB, minC} simply to do intersection tests - only the query needs {maxA, maxB, maxC}.
-If we stop here, we have a novel bounding volume with roughly the same characteristics as AABB, but 25% cheaper in 2D and 33% cheaper in 3D than AABB.
+If we stop here, we have a novel bounding volume with roughly the same characteristics as AABB, but 25% cheaper in 2D and 33% cheaper in 3D than AABB:

 ```
-struct UpTriangle
-{
-  float minA, minB, minC;
-};

-struct DownTriangle
-{
-  float maxA, maxB, maxC;
-};

 struct Triangles
 {
   UpTriangle *up; // giant array of axis-aligned bounding triangles
 };

 DownTriangle query; // to test for intersection against that giant array of triangles
 ```

 But, if both {minA, minB, minC} and {maxA, maxB, maxC} *are* stored, an axis-aligned bounding hexagon appears: